Nuzlocke Rules Explained: Complete Guide for Beginners

 Nickname everything immediately

 Don't wait.
-Nickname your first Pokémon before the first random encounter.
+Nickname your first POKEMON before the first random encounter.
 It builds attachment before the losses start.
+The emotional weight of permadeath is what makes the format work — nicknames are the key mechanism that creates that weight.

 - 5